NegativeZero000/KijijiListings/README.md

 The core of how this work is that URLs are downloaded as strings and multiple regex strings are used to parse the searches meta data, individuals listings and those listing details.

-Parsing html regex is not ideal and can result in many ancillary issue.
+Parsing html regex is not ideal and can result in many ancillary issues.
 I was forced to do this because of an [issue with Invoke-WebRequest](https://connect.microsoft.com/PowerShell/feedbackdetail/view/1557783/invoke-webrequest-hangs-in-some-cases-unless-usebasicparsing-is-used).
+So far it seems to be working fine.